 - Contact your university for programs / partnerships with foreign universities, companies / organizations for internships

 - Application and admission requirements for studies / programs / internships

 - For self-organization contact directly with the foreign university / company

 Minus one quarter Year:

-- Acquire or improve your language skills, as they often have to prove that they are applying for programs or enrolling abroad - they often take a language test.
+- Acquire or improve your language skills, as you often have to prove that you are applying for programs or enrolling abroad - often doing a language test.